Ph.D., Urban Studies and Planning, Portland State University

 Selected Recent Presentations

-Mahmoudi, Dillon.
-April 2021.
-“Land and Data: Rent, Value, and the Data Center REIT.”
+Mahmoudi, Dillon, and Alan Wiig.
+“Land for AI: Data Center Real Estate Markets.”
+March 2025.
 Annual Conference of the American Association of Geographers (AAG).
-Seattle, WA.
+Detroit, MI.

 Conference Organization